nikolatulechki/semanticElections/analysis/cand-id/README.md

 ## Candidate Homonymy

 While this is sufficient to identify _the candidacy_ it is not sufficient to identify _the individual_.
 This is because across elections, we can rely only on their three names.
-Thus, currently *we do not have any mechanism of identification of individuals between elections* or even between candidacies in the same election.
+Thus, currently **we do not have any mechanism of identification of individuals between elections** or even between candidacies in the same election.

+Let's illustrate this!
 The following SPARQL query lists names, which appear in more than 10 candidacies in elections since 2013:

 ```sparql
 PREFIX my: <https://elections.ontotext.com/resource/entity/>